ComplianceAsCode/content/CONTRIBUTING.md

 * ... has been approved by an SME of the area that the PR addresses, which indicates that it is generally a step in a right direction.
 * ... passes PR gating tests, or failing tests are waived in a comment by the reviewer explaining the reasoning.
 * ... adheres to the [coding style](docs/manual/developer/04_style_guide.md#complianceascode-style-guide).
 * ... has been tested.
-The following options that allow for testing various aspects of the project:
+The following options allow for testing various aspects of the project:
   * [SSG Test Suite](tests/README.md) for rule tests to ensure that OVAL checks are correct and test the ability of remediations to satisfy those checks.
   * [BATS framework](tests/unit/bash) for bash tests that allows for fast and exhaustive testing of remediations that are parametrized by Jinja2.
   * [Unit tests](tests/unit) that test components of the build system as well as components of the SSG Test Suite.
   * Ad-hoc tests that are integrated into the `ctest` chain directly, i.e. the shellcheck test.
 * ... updates READMEs, man pages or other documentation when changes of described behavior are introduced.
 * ... doesn't contain merge commits - those can be removed by rebasing.
-* ... is rebased against recent-enough branch that executes the whole range of expected integrated gating tests.
+* ... is rebased against recent-enough branch that executes the whole range of relevant integrated gating tests.
 * ... doesn't increase maintenance costs, and if it does, there is a substantial counterbalance.
-* ... doesn't impact the build time in a significant way.
+* ... doesn't prolong the build time in a significant way.

 Contributing Content